-On July 6, 2002, at the age of Seventeen I was involved in a terrible car accident that has altered my life forever.
-I had to go threw many years of rehabilitation to learn to walk again.
-In conjunction with my family, I created a 45 minute presentation that sends a strong message to NEVER SURRENDER no matter what obstacles are thrown at you.
+At the age of Seventeen I was involved in a terrible car accident that has altered my life forever.
+I had to go through many years of rehabilitation to learn to walk again.
+Since then, I have created a 45-minute narrated presentation that sends a strong message to NEVER SURRENDER no matter what obstacles are thrown at you.

-I have been going out to different schools in New York and New Jersey for over 12 years trying to get my message out.
 I feel that it is so important for teens and adults to see what I have gone through and what challenges I have on a daily basis.
-After doing this for many different audience’s, I have come to realize that my experience is more than just recovering from an accident, It is about determination and never giving up.
-Whether this is from a hard ship or the obstacles life puts in your path.
-It is amazing to sit and listen to some of the questions that people ask after the presentation.
-Usually it takes a little to get them started but when they do start asking questions it opens up a flood of discussions.
-I am very honest and do not have a problem with any question I may be asked.
-Everyone has the option to give up, I choose to Never Surrender!
+After doing this for many different audiences, I have come to realize that my experience is more than just recovering from an accident, it is about determination and never giving up.
+Whether this is from a hardship or the obstacles life puts in your path...
+Everyone has the option to give up, I choose to NEVER SURRENDER!